RicardoSalgadoB/streamstats/README.md

 ### Comparison with previous C++ implementation
 The average search takes around 10 microseconds (3 lightkilometers or 1.9 lightmiles on the same hardware, if the Bethesda Terrace exploted, people in the Empire State Building would see that at the same time my search ended).
+All things said *C++* only has a 100 content database, but even with that the performance of this app in such cirumstances is roughly the same as right now.

 I know that SQL has its benefits (persistency and sharability) but this is harsh.